vim-autoformat/vim-autoformat/README.markdown

 noremap <F7> :Autoformat<CR><CR>
 ```

-If you don't want to format the whole buffer, you can alternatively format visually selected code with `gq`.
+If you don't want to format the whole vimbuffer, you can alternatively format visually selected code with `gq`.
 For more ways to perform autoformatting type `:help gq`.

 Supported formatprograms
 ------------------------
 Here is a list of formatprograms that are currently supported.
+Generally, if you're running windows, I recommend placing the binary in `formatters/`.
+For linux this also suffices, but there are often more convenient ways to install the program.

 * `astyle` for __C#, C++, C and Java__.
-It's probably in your distro's repository, so you can download it as a regular package.
+If you're running linux, it's probably in your distro's repository, so you can download it as a regular package.
-(For Ubuntu type `sudo apt-get install astyle` in a terminal)
+For Ubuntu type `sudo apt-get install astyle` in a terminal.
 Here is the link to the site: http://astyle.sourceforge.net/

 * `jsbeautify` (the python version) for __Javascript__.
 This one can also be installed as a vundle package (if you use the vundle plugin).
 To do so, put this in your .vimrc: `Bundle "einars/jsbeautify"`.
-Note that we're only using the python version, so `node` doesn't have to be installed necessarily.
+Note that we're only using the python version, so `node` doesn't have to be installed.
 Here is the link to the repository: https://github.com/einars/js-beautify

 * `autopep8` for __Python__.
-It's probably in your distro's repository, so you can download it as a regular package.
+If you're running linux, it's probably in your distro's repository, so you can download it as a regular package.
-(For Ubuntu type `sudo apt-get install autopep8` in a terminal)
+For Ubuntu type `sudo apt-get install autopep8` in a terminal.
 Here is the link to the repository: https://github.com/hhatto/autopep8
 And here the link to its page on the python website: http://pypi.python.org/pypi/autopep8/0.5.2